 Area One: Field of Specialization: Candidates should focus on a field of specialization directly related to the dissertation.
-This is generally a literary and/or cultural historical period or a field of linguistics/sociolinguistics.
+This is generally a literary historical period or particular topic, a field of linguistics/sociolinguistics, or a defined area in cultural studies.
 Students are advised to choose a focus that corresponds to the practices of a particular discipline and research area, being mindful of foundations and breadth.
 Area One should also provide the candidate with a solid grounding and competence in the social and cultural history of the proposed dissertation area.

-Area Two: Genre or Archive with a Critical Focus: All candidates should choose a genre, archive, or corpus, constrained with respect to form and possibly related to their eventual dissertation topic, with special emphasis on a particular theoretical problem or question.
-Examples of a literary archive with a critical focus might include "the representation of violence in theatre," "self-representation in narrative," or "meter in poetry"; examples of a linguistic/sociolinguistic archive or corpus with a critical focus might be "the discursive structure of sexism," "language identity at cultural peripheries," or "metaphors and bilingualism."
+Area Two: Genre or Archive with a Critical Focus: All candidates should choose a genre, archive, or corpus, possibly related to their eventual dissertation topic, with special emphasis on a particular problem or question.
+The focus may be conceived formally or thematically.
+Examples of a literary genre with a critical focus might include "the representation of violence in theatre," "self-representation in narrative," or "meter in poetry"; examples of a linguistic/sociolinguistic archive or corpus with a critical focus might be "the discursive structure of sexism," "language identity at cultural peripheries," or "metaphors and bilingualism".
 In literary fields, the Area Two list is intended to be diachronic, but need not include all periods of French literature.
-In linguistic/sociolinguistic fields, Area Two may be diachronic or may look across distinct speech communities/cultures.
+In cultural and linguistic/sociolinguistic fields, Area Two may be diachronic or may look across distinct speech communities/cultures.